adner/adner.github.io/_posts/2025-12-30-agent-365-notifications.markdown

             _logger?.LogInformation("Agent response: {Response}", response.ToString());

             //Note that we don't respond at the end of this method - we instead let the Word MCP Server handle the reply to the comment.
         }
 ```
-Unfortunately the `WpxCommentNotification` doesn't contain all the information about the document that is needed by the `WordReplyToComment` tool in the `mcp_WordServer`.
-To solve this, we instruct the agent to first call the `WordGetDocumentContent` to retrieve this information.
-This tool call also returns the full document, which makes it possible for the agent to understand which text was highlighted in the Word comment and get the full context (at the expense of lots of tokens, of course...).
+Unfortunately the `WpxCommentNotification` doesn't include all the information about the document that is needed by the `WordReplyToComment` tool in the `mcp_WordServer`.
+To solve this, we instruct the agent to first call the `WordGetDocumentContent` to retrieve this required info.
+This tool call also returns the full document, which enables the agent to pinpoint the exact text was highlighted in the Word comment and get the full context (at the expense of lots of tokens, of course...).

 The agent then uses the `WordReplyToComment` MCP tool to reply to the comment, like so:

 ![alt text](/images/251230/image.png)

-We can check the logs for the reasoning of the LLM as it replies to the comment:
+We can check the logs to understand the agent's reasoning, as it replies to the comment:

 ```text
 Agent response: I’ve reviewed the full document and located the comment with ID 469179BD, which refers to the statement claiming that the Commodore 64 had built-in Ethernet networking hardware.